ankitbit/Introduction-to-Econometrics/orientation.md

 structure of the cien_ds package relevant to a data scientist, i.e.: folders corresponding to collections, job runner, utils base model and writing an assignment model & training model, refer to: https://bitbucket.org/cienbcn/cien-ds/src/78260a75aa963074bff268b870117559534ddc66/docs/model.md

+- In order to have a brief overview of most relevant directories in the cien-ds package, this document explaining the structure of the cien-ds package can be of utmost importance: [structure of cien-ds package](https://docs.google.com/document/d/1m3RcmNx4XixGw-jmImSZDdN-10zsoZ1CcLPREi63h7I/edit?usp=sharing)

 ## 6. Understanding the Cien's Mongo Database
 - structure of our Mongo database: entity collections, data logs, job logs, also some basic info on mongo, such as this: https://cienbcn.atlassian.net/wiki/spaces/DAT/pages/82706433/2.+MongoDB